-5.3 Access to Data and Models
+5.4.
+Access to Data and Models

 We integrated PickBlue into the SeisBench package for easy and direct application.
 SeisBench is available through PyPI/pip and is licensed under the open GPLv3 license.
 PickBlue can directly be applied to obspy stream objects to obtain phase picks or full characteristic functions.
-Fig. 11 shows an example of how to install and apply PickBlue, as well as an example output.
+Figure 12 shows an example of how to install and apply PickBlue, as well as an example output.
 The implementation automatically applies all necessary preprocessing steps and handles the windowing and reassembling of windows for applying PickBlue to long input streams.
-It makes use of SeisBench's efficient implementation and comes with GPU support and parallelization options to be applied to large-scale datasets.
+It uses SeisBench's efficient implementation and comes with GPU support and parallelization options to be applied to large-scale data sets.